What is product marketing?

 Customer research

-At the heart of every successful product marketing strategy is an in-depth understanding of your target audience.
+An in-depth understanding of your target audience is at the heart of every successful product marketing strategy.
 Customer research helps you uncover what your potential buyers want, need, and expect.
 Understanding your customer’s pain points, behavior patterns, and preferences allows you to tailor your product messaging to resonate deeply with the intended audience.

 Market segmentation

 Not every product appeals to everyone—and that’s okay!
 Market segmentation means identifying distinct groups within your audience and targeting them with tailored marketing efforts.
-For example, dividing customers based on demographics, interests, or buying habits.
+For example, dividing customers based on the features they use the most in a product, demographics, interests, or buying habits.
 Clear segmentation allows you to connect your product to the right audience at the right time; this, in turn, leads to higher engagement and conversions.

 Product positioning and messaging